ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-27-dow-correction-nuclear-strikes-stagflation.md

   - RTX
 ---

 The worst week of the war.
 The Dow fell 793 points (−1.73%) to 45,167, entering correction territory.
-S&P dropped 1.67% to 6,369 — a seven-month low.
+S&P dropped 1.67% to 6,369, a seven-month low.
 Nasdaq shed 2.15% to 20,948.
 All three indices posted their fifth consecutive weekly decline, the longest losing streak since 2022.
-Overnight, Israel struck Arak and Ardakan nuclear sites — the first nuclear targeting of the war — crossing the last unspoken red line.
+Overnight, Israel struck Arak and Ardakan nuclear sites, the first nuclear targeting of the war, crossing the last unspoken red line.
 Iran vowed to "exact heavy price."
 Brent surged past $110, the highest since 2022.
 Fed funds futures now price a rate HIKE by year-end at >50% probability, with oil at $110 and UMich inflation expectations at 3.8%.
 NVIDIA's forward P/E dropped below the S&P 500 for the first time in years at $167.50.
 Ceasefire probability downgraded from 45–50% to 30–35%.
 The $95–$105 oil equilibrium is dead.
 We're restoring defence overweight, adding energy hedges, holding tech longs but not adding, and shorting consumer discretionary.
 April 6 is the date.

 ## Market Snapshot | Close March 27